 Notice to All Law Library Patrons:

-As of March 23rd, 2020, due to the concern over the spread of Coronavirus and the Law Library’s desire to help mitigate the impact in our community, the Law Library will be closed until April 22, 2020.
+As of March 23rd, 2020, due to the concern over the spread of Coronavirus and the Law Library’s desire to help mitigate the impact in our community, the Law Library will be closed until further Order of the Court.

-Pursuant to a Minnesota Supreme Court Order, the clerk’s counter in the court facility and self-help services and facilities will be limited to electronic and telephone services until further order of the court; and as such so will the Law Library’s services be limited to email and telephone services.
+Pursuant to a Minnesota Supreme Court Order, the court administration counter on the 5th floor in the court facility will be limited to persons who are at the facility to attend an in-person proceeding.
+All other services [including the LAW LIBRARY] will be provided electronically or by telephone until further order of the Court.
 The law library is not open to the public at this time therefore there are no in-person librarian services available.

 ♦ If you need to reach a law librarian, you can send your questions or request for material at “Email the Librarian” in the upper left-hand side of the screen.